zemw/page/misc/_posts/2021-08-08-causality.md

 These two examples should make my point clear.
-The generalizable knowledge of cause and effect, regarding the mechanism of how things work, which can be utilized to produce desirable results, typically require a higher level of understanding and theorization, not directly obtained from empirical facts.
+The generalizable knowledge of cause and effect, regarding the mechanism of how things work, which can be utilized to produce desirable results, typically require a higher level of understanding and theorization, which is not directly obtained from empirical facts.

 In the light of the above discussion, the difference between cross-section and time series methods, or micro and macro empirical studies, are largely misleading.
-It is misleading to believe the rigorously designed micro empirical studies identify causal effect while the loosely time series studies provide only correlation.
+It is misleading to believe the rigorously designed micro experiments identify causal effect while the loosely time series studies provide only correlation.
 Neither of them reveals the true causal chain, in the sense of generalizable